-From this reality, no doubt new to private companies, but which explains the strange intimacy between the violent Compliance Law and the new spontaneous order of Corporate Social Responsibility, it is up to them to demonstrate this concern Cf others that it shares with the Public Authorities, except to fall in Compliance reduced to costly procedures, empty endless staked out of sanctions without control.
+From this reality, no new doubt for private companies, but which explains the strange intimacy between the violent Compliance Law and the new spontaneous order of Corporate Social Responsibility, it is up to them to demonstrate this concern Cf others that it shares with the Public Authorities, except to fall in Compliance reduced to costly procedures, empty endless staked out of sanctions without control.

 Compliance.
 Trust.
-Two words that come more and more often before our eyes as readers or listeners.
+Two words that come more and more often than before at our readers' eyes and at our listeners' ears.
 But on the one hand there are so many definitions of "compliance",

-This is all the more so since, at the moment when the Law of Compliance is being constituted
+This is all the more so since, at the moment when the Compliance Law is being constituted